How to measure a muzzle correctly

 • Height: Height is measured at Limuzz at the height of the stop with the catch closed.

 • Circumference: It is best to take a normal tape measure and measure the circumference of the dog’s nose also at the level of the stop.
-Again, Limuzz measures with the muzzle closed, so you don’t have to worry about how much to add to make the muzzle fit.
+Here too, Limuzz measures with the muzzle closed, which means you don’t have to worry about how much you might have to add so that the muzzle really fits afterwards.

 Due to the innovative production process of Limuzz (the muzzles come from the 3D printer), it is possible to get a perfectly fitting muzzle for your dog.
 Limuzz muzzles are digitally prepared and then produced individually for your dog.
 Thus, the muzzle sits perfectly on the dog’s nose and can not or very difficult to be stripped from the dog.
 The measurements provided allow the muzzle to be anatomically correctly fitted to your dog and your faithful companion can always pant and have a lightweight, sturdy muzzle to keep you and your dog protected.